My view of the old Ratner’s sign, where

 pools the clear juvenile (vision) exhaust

 ferry, lifted, explanations of self

 its heavy carriage, its heavy remorse,

-a skewed dance overlooking
+an askew dance overlooking

-a risen skyline.
+a risen sky-line.